open2c/coolpuppy/README.md

 # CoolPUp
 A versatile tool to perform pile-up analysis on Hi-C data in .cool format.
+And who doesn't like cool pupppies?

 ```
 Usage: 03_pileups.py [-h] [--pad PAD] [--minshift MINSHIFT]